killianobrien/app-cryp2526/slides/app-cryp-09.md

 * <img src="./images/hash-idea.png" alt="Stallings" style="padding:5px;height=100%;float:right"> $H$ takes a variable-length block of data $M$ and computes a fixed sized output $h=H(M)$.
 * $h$ called the *hash value*, or *hash code* or *message digest*.
-* Typically the input message $M$ is split into standard sized blocks, with padding $P$ if necessary, often including data on the length $L$ of $M$.
+* Typically, the input message $M$ is split into standard sized blocks, with padding $P$ if necessary, often including data on the length $L$ of $M$.
-* Typically $h$ will come from a very large domain of possible values, and different inputs $M$ will produce outputs $h$ that are evenly distributed and apparently random selections from this domain.
+* Typically, $h$ will come from a very large domain of possible values, and different inputs $M$ will produce outputs $h$ that are evenly distributed and apparently random selections from this domain.
 * The inner workings of $H$ will be somewhat complex, but still have fast implementations in software and/or hardware.
 * For cryptographic hash functions, the inner workings of $H$ will ensure security, in that it should be computationally infeasible to compute
     - a message $M$ that will hash to a given hash value $h$ (pre-image resistance)